vijosak/vijosak/README.md

-###

 Web presence is an urgent necessity to become compliant in this time and age.
 We need connectivity, an online presence, and a definite channel to communicate the product or service we are offering.

 I am a Web Service Provider that creates custom web portals, hosts them and manages their availability.
 My clients are business owners, software developers and web design agencies.
 I develop custom solutions within a short period, optionally host them and create scalable solutions that are pocket friendly.
 My area of focus can broadly be categorised with these words: DevOps; WordPress; and Content Writer.

-Is there a way we can be of help to you?
+Is there a way I can be of help to you?
 Let us begin with a chat.

 https://t.me/vijosak